utilyre/utilyre/README.md

 I like coding and here are some `func` facts about me:

-- 🔭Currently working on [a multiplayer online game from scratch][multiplayer].
+- 🔭 Currently working on [a multiplayer online game from scratch][multiplayer].

 - 📺 [Twitch][twitch] is my stage, and coding is the play.